 The background documents for the sewerage DSP are listed in Appendix B. The electronic copy of these documents containing all the critical data and calculation models behind the DSP will be made available on request.

+Palerang Community DSP for Sewera ge

 [This page has been intentionally left blank]

+[This page has been intentionally left blank]

+:

+ii

 Contents